 You play a big role in returning expiring or excess inventory.

-Expiring meds.
-Work as a team to regularly check expiration dates.
-Removing expiring meds on a consistent, timely basis protects patients...controls costs...and helps your pharmacy avoid issues during an inspection.
+Identifying expiring meds on a consistent, timely basis protects patients...controls costs...and helps avoid issues in an inspection.

-Don't overlook easy-to-miss items...such as fridge or freezer meds, diabetes test strips, compounding ingredients, and special-order products.
+Don’t overlook easy-to-miss items...such as fridge or freezer meds, diabetes supplies, testing kits, and special-order products.

-Mark meds set to expire within the next year or so with a coloured sticker or other identifier...so they can be used first or returned at the appropriate time.
+Mark meds expiring within the next year or so with a coloured sticker or other identifier...and rotate stock...so that these items can be used first or returned at the appropriate time.

-For example, companies may not allow meds to be returned if they're too far beyond expiration, not in their original package, have an Rx label applied, or were purchased by the pharmacy from another supplier.
+For example, companies may not allow meds to be returned if they’re too far beyond expiration...not in their original package, have an Rx label...or were purchased from another supplier.

 Separate any meds you’re returning from the rest of your inventory...to ensure they aren’t accidentally dispensed.

-Ensure on-hand inventory counts in your computer are adjusted when returning meds...so you have an accurate record of what's in stock.
+Ensure on-hand inventory counts are adjusted when returning meds...so you have an accurate record of what’s in stock.

 - Technician Tutorial: The Ins and Outs of Pharmacy Inventory